stefanodixon-ux/webMAN-MOD/README.md

 - It can mount PSP games stored on exFAT/ext/NTFS/NET devices without copy the file to the internal HDD (1.47.27) - Requires prepISO 1.27 or later
 - It can mount PS2 Classics games on PS2 Classic Launcher (.BIN.ENC)
 - Automatic CONFIG creation for PS2ISOs and PS2 Classic using config database from ManaGunZ or the database of CONFIG created by the installer
-- Scanning & launch of package files extracted to GAMEI folder on USB FAT32.
+- Scanning & launch of package files extracted to GAMEI folder on USB FAT32 & NET host.
 Folders' name can be title_id or content_id
 - Support for launch SELF applications via PKG/ROM Launcher or through the XMB icon: ★ app_home/PS3_GAME
 - Integrated external gameDATA allows installation of packages & game data on external USB drives
 - Integrated prepNTFS allows to scan PS3ISO, PSXISO, BDISO & DVDISO on NTFS devices without require prepISO/prepNTFS